Image by Markus Spiske from Unsplash.com

 - Make sure that you monitor your plants and adjust care as needed.

 - You are now ready to plant your seedlings in the garden.

 - Using a garden trowel, dig an appropriate sized hole where the seedling will be planted.

 - Remove the seedling from its pot and place it in the hole.
 If the seeds were planted in compostable pots, you can simply place the seedling along with the pot in the hole.

-- Gently place dirt to fill in the hole and compact it with your hands around the plant.
+- Gently place dirt around the plant to fill in the hole and compact it with your hands.
 For most plants, fill the dirt to the same level as it was in the pot.
 For tomatoes, fill the dirt as high six inches up around the stem.
 The tomatoes will put out new roots from the stem and planting them deeper will help them grow bigger and stronger.

 - After planting, gently water the plants and fill in any holes created by settling with extra dirt.